 Health, Medical Savings Accounts & Flexible Spending Accounts

 The government offers several programs based on tax breaks that are designed to help you pay for you and your family's medical expenses.
 The IRS calls them "tax-favored health plans".

-(Also, remember that you can itemize and deduct medical expenses that are not covered by one of these health plans.)
+Tax Tip: You can itemize and deduct medical expenses that are not covered by one of these health plans.

 What Is a Health Savings Account (HSA)?